discord-tickets/docs/docs/self-hosting/troubleshooting.md

 After setting the `DB_PROVIDER` and `DB_CONNECTION_URL` environment variables, `prisma migrate deploy` needs to be run.

 This can be done manually but it is recommended to leave it to the `npm run postinstall` script.
-You can run this directly, but it will also be run automatically when you run `npm install`.
+You can run this directly, but it will also be run automatically when you re-run `npm install`.

 ## Current working directory